devonapark/regression_i/HW_4.md

     ## Multiple R-squared:  0.5581, Adjusted R-squared:  0.5212
     ## F-statistic: 15.15 on 3 and 36 DF,  p-value: 1.541e-06

-Stepwise adds and removes predictors until AIC is minimized
+In R, stepwise adds and removes predictors until AIC is minimized.
+AIC balances two factors: model fit (better fit → lower AIC) AND model simplicity (fewer parameters → lower AIC)

-where AIC balances two factors: model fit (better fit → lower AIC) AND model simplicity (fewer parameters → lower AIC)
+Note: Becuase it uses AIC, I cannot set my alpha_1 or alpha_2 levels like we talked about in class.

 After stepwise (forwards and backwards), our best model is the
 following: